 Nguyen Hao Quang, Vice-President of the Vietnam Atomic Energy Institute (VINATOM): “Despite of the fact that it was my first visit to Russia and, subsequently, to JINR, I have heard a lot of good things about your Institute.
 So, now I see that JINR is fairly large research centre with the widest range of scientific research.
 A week is a short period of time to get acquainted with such a centre, but thanks to the training programme I managed to gain an excellent overview of your opportunities as well as to learn a rich history of the JINR foundation.
 I am very impressed by the JINR basic facilities.
 There are great opportunities for training young scientific staff.
 Those Vietnamese scientists who had worked here in the past formed the basis of nuclear physics in Vietnam.
 I hope that this will be continued in the future, that is why, when returning to Vietnam, I am going to discuss organization of training of young Vietnamese scientists at JINR with VINATOM President.”
 Nguyen Huu Quyet, Vice-Director of the Institute of Nuclear Science and Technology (Hanoi, Vietnam) added that in the nearest future, several young scientists will be selected and sent to JINR for work and study.
 Nguyen An Son, Dean of Faculty of Nuclear Engineering, the Dalat University (Vietnam) in his turn proposed to provide extensive coverage of available positions and scholarship for young scientists on the JINR website.

-Sadeq Ghadhanfer Al-Zubaidi, Head of Technical Cooperation Department, Atomic Energy Affairs Directorate, the Ministry of Science and Technology (Baghdad, Iraq), who is the first official representative of Iraq visiting JINR, expressed his impressions of participation in JEMS in the following words: “The JEMS training programme is the open door for establishing cooperation with JINR.
+Sadeq Ghadhanfer Al-Zubaidi, Head of Technical Cooperation Department, Atomic Energy Affairs Directorate, the Ministry of Science and Technology (Baghdad, Iraq) is the second official representative of Iraq in JINR after the Ambassador Extraordinary and Plenipotentiary of Iraq visited JINR in November 2014.
+He expressed his impressions of participation in JEMS in the following words: “The JEMS training programme is the open door for establishing cooperation with JINR.
 I am impressed by the level of your scientific research: big science, big facilities.
 It was not easy to prove the need in development of the scientific cooperation to our higher officials.
 Meanwhile, we are to carry out an enormous work on renovation of science in the country.
 We have many scientists, many scientific projects, but we lack the necessary equipment basis, and this is the field for fostering cooperation in the nearest future.”

 Emmanuel Munyangabe, Programme Scientist of the Ministry of Infrastructure of Rwanda: “I have already been in scientific organizations of the USA engaged in particle physics, and now I can say that JINR is a truly large scientific institute.
 Nowadays, Rwanda is establishing its own Nuclear Energy Agency, and cooperation with JINR will open to us big opportunities.
 During this week, we have already prepared to signing a starting document, and after returning home, we will continue work on development of cooperation with the Joint Institute.”